micahmelling/auto-shap/README.md

-At a high level, the library will automatically detect the type of model that has been trained (regressor vs. classifier, boosting model vs. other model, etc) and apply the correct handling.
-If your model is not accurately identified, it's easy to specify how it should be handled.
+At a high level, the library will automatically detect the type of model that has been trained (regressor vs. classifier, boosting model vs. other model, etc.) and apply the correct handling.
+If your model is not accurately identified by the library, it's easy to specify how it should be handled.

 ## Installation
 The easiest way to install the library is with pip.